troclaux/notes/design_patterns.md

 > improves RAM usage by sharing data between multiple objects instead of keeping all of the data in each object

+- each object's attributes define its state, there are 2 types of state:
   - intrinsic state: data that is shared across multiple objects
     - other objects can read it, but not change it
+    - an object that only stores the intrinsic state is called a flyweight
+    - flyweight objects are immutable
-- extrinsic state: data/attributes that is NOT shared across multiple objects
+  - extrinsic state: data that is NOT shared across multiple objects
     - don't store it inside the object
     - pass this state to specific methods

-- implementation
-  - create

 ### Proxy